chef-cookbooks/aix/README.md

 ### nim

 Use nim to setup a NIM server or install packages, update service pack, or technology level.
 Your NIM lpp_source must match the exact oslevel output.

-For example:
+#### Properties

+- `device` - NFS mount directory containing bos.sysmgt.nim.master package
+- `lpp_source` - name of NIM lpp_source resource to install or latest_sp or latest_tl
+- `targets` - comma or space separated list of clients to update (star wildcard accepted)
+- `force` - if true, installed interim fixes will be automatically removed (default: false)
+- `async` - if true, customization is performed asynchronously (default: false) (cannot be used for latest_sp or latest_tl customization)

+#### Actions

+- `master_setup` - setup the NIM server
+- `update` - install downloaded fixes

+#### Examples

+To install the following updates:

- * 7100-04-00-0000-lpp_source
+- 7100-04-00-0000-lpp_source
- * 7100-03-01-1341-lpp_source
+- 7100-03-01-1341-lpp_source
- * 7100-03-02-1412-lpp_source
+- 7100-03-02-1412-lpp_source

+Use:

 ```ruby
 aix_nim "setup nim server" do